James Clark McReynolds: Death and legacy

 McReynolds never married.
 He died on August 24, 1946, and was buried in the Elkton Cemetery in Elkton, Kentucky.
 Elkton residents fondly remembered him, pointing out both his home and office "with great pride and respect".

 Knox wrote "in 1946 he [McReynolds] died a very lonely death in a hospital – without a single friend or relative at his bedside."
 He was buried in Kentucky, but no member of the Court attended his funeral.
 In contrast, as the clerk noted, when McReynolds's African-American messenger, Harry Parker, died in 1953, his funeral was attended by five or six justices, including the chief justice.
 McReynolds's brother, Robert, visited him in the hospital shortly before his death.
 In his will, McReynolds wrote, "let there be no service in Washington".
 The U.S. Marshal for the Supreme Court traveled to Elkton for the funeral.
 The Christian Science Monitor hailed McReynolds in tribute as "the last and lone champion on the Supreme Bench battling the steady encroachment of Federal powers on State and individual rights ... standing these later years at the Pass of Thermopylae".

 McReynolds bequeathed his entire estate to charity.
-Among these bequests were additional funds to Children's Hospital in Washington, which he had supported for years, adding a new elevator, $10,000 and the residue of his estate.
-His books and opinions were left to the Library of Congress, and $10,000 and his judicial robe to Vanderbilt University, where he had served for 30 years on the Board of Trustees.
+His largest bequest was to Children's Hospital in Washington, which he had supported for years.
+He gifted the hospital a new elevator, plus $10,000 and the residue of his estate.
+He also gave $10,000 and his judicial robe to Vanderbilt University, where he had served on the Board of Trustees for 30 years.
+He left his books and opinions to the Library of Congress.